-Impact on Critical Facilities/Lifelines: Improved flood warning systems and preparedness plans through a collaborative effort will help protect critical facilities such as hospitals, schools, and emergency services from flood damage.
+Impact on Critical Facilities/Lifelines: , and preparedness plans through a tical facilities such as hospitals, schools, nage.
 Impact on Capabilities: Participation in EES meetings and FEMA's Flood Mapping Update public informational meetings will provide valuable training and knowledge, improving the preparedness of emergency services and community members.
 Climate Change Considerations: Develop and implement adaptation plans that address these vulnerabilities, ensuring infrastructure and communities are resilient to future climate conditions.
-Mitigation Category Education and Awareness Program CRS Category Public Information, Emergency Services Priority High Alternatives Action Evaluation 7 totalon Evaluation No Action - Ad-hoc coordination can lead to confusion and inefficiencies during emergencies.
+Mitigation Category Education and Awareness Program CRS Category Public Information, Emergency Services Priority High Alternatives Action Evaluation No Action - Coordinate flood warning and response efforts on an as-needed basis, without formal structures or agreements Ad-hoc coordination can lead to confusion and inefficiencies during emergencies.
 Without established protocols and regular communication, it is difficult to ensure a cohesive and effective response.
+Each municipality within Yates County independently develops and implements its own flood warning and response initiatives.
+This approach can lead to fragmented efforts, inconsistencies in response protocols, and duplication of resources.
+Without coordination, it is challenging to achieve comprehensive coverage and effective communication across the county.